Tag: Berber rugs

 Images by Freebird Tracey.

-It’s a lovely experience watching the locals make their goods to sell, and there is also the opportunity to have a go at making things yourself, such as a pair of babouche shoes.
+It’s interesting watching the locals make their wares to sell and seeing silver and copper bangles being engraved with your Arabic name on them.
+There is also an opportunity to have a go at making a pair of traditional Morroccan shoes known as babouches.

 Berber rugs hang proudly around the medina.
-Each colour and pattern is a feast for the eyes.
+Each colour and pattern tells the story of the villagers who worked tirelessly to create them in the Atlas mountains.

 Image by Freebird Tracey.